-Describe the need for the project from a local and a regional perspective.
-What are the existing safety needs/improvements the project is designed to address?
-How will this design accomplish those needed improvements?
-Please be as specific as possible.
+Responses to this question describe the need for the project from a local and a regional perspective, discussing the existing security issues the project is designed to address and how the design will accomplish those needed improvements.
 When applicable, this information should be consistent with project need information provided in the MassDOT Highway Division Project Need Form.
 (Source: Proponent)